 3. INVOLVE THE WHOLE TEAM: Set team rules and expectations beforehand and ask everyone to observe them.
 This may sound a little like grade school, but setting expectations assures consistency and diminishes misunderstandings.

 When all else fails.
 If the problem employee continues to be a constant cloud of negativity, you may ultimately need to remove them from the team.
-Negativity is a very detrimental characteristic to have to lurk around the office, and it can undermine the hard work your team has already put forth.
+If the employee feels pessimism is everywhere, further negativity will creep in and is a very detrimental characteristic to have to lurk around the office, and it can undermine the hard work your team has already put forth.

 WorkCompass’s award-winning performance management software is built for progressive organisations.
 Some of the most successful organizations in the US use it to transform their appraisals from dreaded annual conversations focused on judging the past to ongoing coaching focused on improving performance for the future.